Published at: 2025-10-30

 | Import Settings | Related APL code |

-- An outbound change set cannot be edited, deleted, or copied during upload.
+An outbound change set cannot be edited, deleted, or cloned while it is being uploaded.

 Delete an Outbound Change Set

-Use an existing outbound change set as a template to create a new one.
-The copied change set includes all original metadata components and has a Pending Upload status.
+Select an outbound change set as a template to clone.
+The new change set contains all metadata components from the source change set and its status will be Pending Upload.